Solar power in Indiana

 Solar power in Indiana has been growing in recent years due to new technological improvements and a variety of regulatory actions and financial incentives, particularly a 30% federal tax credit for any size project.

-In 2015, Indiana ranked 18th among U.S. states for installed solar power with 136 MW of photovoltaic panels.
+As of 2026, Indiana ranked 11th among U.S. states for installed solar power with 6.5 GW of photovoltaic panels, up from 18th place with 136 MW in 2015.
+The state nearly doubled its installed capacity in 2025, installing the third most capacity that year.

 An estimated 18% of electricity in Indiana could be provided by rooftop solar panels.